ichsanindraw/video-gallery-app/README.md

 ## 📝 To-Do

 - [ ] Add support for video editing.
-- [ ] Add video filters during recording.
+- [ ] Add button flash and flip camera in video recording page.
+- [ ] Ability to caching the video.
 - [ ] Implement video search functionality.
-- [ ] Improve error handling for failed video uploads.
 - [ ] Implement "Load More" feature for infinite scrolling in the video list.

 ## 👨‍💻 Contributing